pramodlradder/VLC-media-player-in-background/README.md

 volumedown()<br>
 name()<br>

-If u are having a problem with volume control you can use (import pyautogui) pyautogui.press('volumeup',20).This sets the system volume to 40%.(1 click = 2% volume up)
+If you are having a problem with volume control you can use (import pyautogui) pyautogui.press('volumeup',20).This sets the system volume to 40%.(1 click = 2% volume up)